lunestardust/lunestardust.github.io/_posts/2018-09-39-RP_DEV_NOTE-environment-win10.md

 #### Second

-There is a small mistake in the post.
+There is a small mistake in this article.
 > After installing X Server on Windows, one should make D-Bus use tcp in place of sockets,using the following command
 > `sudo sed -i 's/<listen>.*<\/listen>/<listen>tcp:host=localhost,port=0<\/listen>/' /etc/dbus-1/session.conf`

 However,